 - whether you have a high recurrence score on OncotypeDx® testing, which analyzes the activity of a group of genes that can influence how cancer might behave or respond to different treatments

-We may also recommend that you take part in a clinical trial of an investigational new treatment.
+We may also recommend that you take part in a breast cancer clinical trial, which may give you access to new therapies that are not yet readily available.

 Treatment of Metastatic Disease